rcoenen/AmigaIFFConverter/README.md

 ## Credits

-- Based on the IFF ILBM format by Electronic Arts (1985)
+- Based on the IFF ILBM format by Electronic Arts (1985).
-- Uses PHP's GD library for image processing
+- Uses PHP's GD library for image processing.